Álvaro Pereira: Porto

 Pereira joined FC Porto on 4 June 2009 for a reported €4.5 million, with the Portuguese acquiring 80% of the player's rights.
-In his first year he mostly operated as a left back, as the northerners finished third and won the Taça de Portugal.
-He scored his first goal for the club on 21 February 2010, netting the second in a 5–1 home thrashing of S.C.
+In his first year he mostly operated as a left-back, as the northerners finished third and won the Taça de Portugal.
+He scored his first goal for the club on 21 February 2010, netting the second in a 5–1 home win over S.C.
 Braga.

 In Pereira's second season at the Estádio do Dragão, he featured in 21 Primeira Liga games (all starts), adding 12 UEFA Europa League appearances as Porto won the treble.
-He also started in the campaign's Portuguese Cup final against Vitória de Guimarães on 22 May 2011, scoring an own goal in the 21st minute to bring the sides level, in an eventual 6–2 triumph.
+He also started in that campaign's Portuguese Cup final against Vitória de Guimarães on 22 May 2011, scoring an own goal in the 21st minute to bring the sides level in an eventual 6–2 victory.

 After Porto rejected an offer from Premier League side Chelsea in the summer for Pereira, he signed a new contract on 3 October 2011 running until 2016, with his release clause remaining at £25.7 million.
 In late December, he heavily criticised Manchester United's Patrice Evra for reporting alleged racist abuse from Pereira's national team colleague Luis Suárez – including a claim from Evra that Suárez "doesn't speak to black players" – saying that "what happens on the pitch stays on the pitch", adding that the Frenchman would have to "wear body armour" if the players' future international friendly was to take place immediately instead of in late 2012.

 Inter Milan

 Pereira signed for Inter Milan in late August 2012 for €10 million on a four-year contract, reuniting with former Porto teammate Fredy Guarín.
 He made his Serie A debut on 2 September in a 1–3 home loss against A.S.
-Roma, and finished his first season with 40 appearances all competitions comprised, scoring his only goal in a 2–0 league victory at A.C.
+Roma, and finished his first season with 40 appearances in all competitions, scoring his only goal in a 2–0 league victory at A.C.
 ChievoVerona.

 On 17 January 2014, São Paulo FC signed Pereira on loan for one and a half years, with an option to make the move permanent.
 He played his first match with his new club nine days later, a 2–1 win against Oeste Futebol Clube for that year's Campeonato Paulista, assisting Antônio Carlos in the second goal; after the match, he stated he "...liked the team's intensity", further adding he still needed to "...improve a lot."